 5 mantras that always work for my children – My Valentine

-Valentine’s may have a different meaning for everyone but the bonding is the same.
+Valentine’s Day may have a different meaning for everyone but the bonding is the same.
 It expresses the love between two people.
-But I as a mother has felt this deep love with my children too.
+But I, as a mother, have felt this deep love with my children, too.
 It is not that my love for my man has faded after being a mother.
 But it has all the more multiplied my reason to love him.
-There are no definite boundaries to define the endless love of a mother and her children.
-Each new day shows new colours of love in simple things we do together.
+There are no definite mantras to define the endless love of a mother and her children.
+Each new day shows new colours of love in the simple things we do together.

 The bond of love

-The child has different gestures to show that he/she cares.
-Like the way, a mother has indefinite love for her children.
-No child is much closer or favourite out of the two.
+The child has different gestures to show that he/she care.
+Like the way a mother has an indefinite love for her children.
+No child is much closer or a favourite out of the two.
 In fact, some habits resemble the mother and thus she feels proud.
 But no habit makes her a referee.
 Each child is dear to her in spite of all the good and bad habits.
 The exact way God loves all his children on earth.
 Mother is another name for Him on earth.

 Parenting mantras that always work

-Every parenting is different and no two child are the same.
+Every parenting is different and no two children are the same.
 As a mother of two, I always end up being a referee.
 In many cases, I am accused of being on the other side.
 And every mother has a mantra to tackle this situation.
-Some situations are tricky but there are some hacks that work wonders
+Some situations are tricky but some hacks work wonders

 - When they fight over silly things, there is no point in shouting.
 I yell but they become deaf.
 So now, I just leave them and become deaf.
 They start it, end it and the next minute they start playing again.